 For Section 4(f) purposes, the term "use" not only includes actual physical takings of Section 4(f) lands but also adverse indirect impacts, or constructive use.
-Constructive use only occurs if Section 4(f) lands are substantially impaired by a Proposed Action or its alternatives, which includes substantially diminishing the activities, features, or attributes of the Section 4(f) resource that contribute to its significance or enjoyment.
+Constructive use only occurs if Section 4(f) lands are substantially impaired by a Proposed Action Alternative or its action alternatives, which includes substantially diminishing the activities, features, or attributes of the Section 4(f) resource that contribute to its significance or enjoyment.